 Transport for London Accessible Apps Competition

 Transport for London is partnering with OneVoice to promote a competition to improve the variety of accessible apps providing real time travel information in London.
 Competitions are an excellent way...

 Peter Abrahams, Bloor Research | 29th March '13

 Eye Tracking on smart phones and tablets

 Based in Israel, uMoove has been working on a technology for smartphones and tablets to track eye and head movements using a device's front-facing camera.
-It will shortly make the SDK available to developers.
-The technology will enable a user to...
+It will shortly make the SDK available to...

 Peter Abrahams, Bloor Research | 15th March '13

 The Technology4Good Awards celebrate the hard work of people of all ages who use the power of computers and the internet to make the world a better place.
 They were created by AbilityNet, working...

 Peter Abrahams, Bloor Research | 13th March '13